Mental rotation: Sex

-Current and Future Research Directions
+Current and future research directions

 Much of the current and future research directions pertain to expanding on what has been established by the literature and investigating underlying causes behind previous results.
 Future studies will consider additional factors that could influence MR ability, including demographics, various aptitudes, personality, rare/deviant psychological profiles, among others.
 Many current and future studies are and will be examining the ways that certain brain abnormalities, including many of those caused by traumatic injuries, affect one's ability to perform mental rotation.
 There is some evidence that what appears to be mental rotation in depth is actually a response to the properties of flat pictures.

 There may be relationships between competent bodily movement and the speed with which individuals can perform mental rotation.
 Researchers found children who trained with mental rotation tasks had improved strategy skills after practicing.
 People use many different strategies to complete tasks; psychologists will study participants who use specific cognitive skills to compare competency and reaction times.
 Others will continue to examine the differences in competency of mental rotation based on the objects being rotated.
 Participants' identification with the object could hinder or help their mental rotation abilities across gender and ages to support the earlier claim that males have faster reaction times.
 Psychologists will continue to test similarities between mental rotation and physical rotation, examining the difference in reaction times and relevance to environmental implications.